OSU-SRLab/MANTIS/Output_File_Formats.md

 --------------------------

 Similarly to kmer\_counts.txt, this file summarizes the numbers of reads in the tumor and normal sample which support different numbers of k-mer repeats.
 However, the contents of this file reflect outlier filtering, and therefore consist of all reads that were used to compute the MANTIS score.
-File format is identical to that of kmer\_counts.txt
+File format is identical to that of kmer\_counts.txt.

 *.txt
 -----